boehs/oasis/Community Values.md

 ## Friendly

 Finally, we should be [[friendly to all]].
 Complementing the idea of inclusivity, I hope everyone coming brings a positive mindset and is willing to laugh a bit with us.
+Not everything needs to be serious all the time, as long as it's overall constructive and everyone is feeling great I don't see an issue with some deviation.

 # A call to action

 These guidelines so to speak are deliberately non-specific.
-This is partially to prevent [[rule-lawyering]], but also to help you make the community what *you* want.
+This is partially to prevent [[rule lawyering]], but also to help you make the community what *you* want.
 Bring changes to the table, and don't be afraid to [[WP:NORULES|break them In a constructive way]].

 # Punishment